bloomreach/shopify-discovery-connector-v2/docs/shopify-app-user-guide.md

 In addition, you can customize the following options in the app embed settings:

 - **Enable debug mode**: Flag the pixel data as test data for real-time debugging purpose.
 You can track debug events using **Integration mode** in Bloomreach Dashboard's [Events Management](https://documentation.bloomreach.com/discovery/docs/events-management#21-mode).
 Note that debug events are discarded and don’t impact any production features.
 So you should turn this option **off** on your live site.
+- **Pixel Region**: Define to which region the pixel should send the pixel data.
+The region is depending on what region your account is provisioned in: North America or Europe
 - **Product ID field**: Specify the Shopify product field used as the unique **product_id** (**pid**) sent in your Bloomreach feed.
 Can be either **handle** or **id**.
 You should set this option based on your Bloomreach product feed data.

 #### Page View Pixels